 EGOR, EDO STATE, NIGERIA

-Emmanuel Osemota Foundation successfully conducted a free medical outreach in Egor Community, Benin City, Edo state, Nigeria.
-This event took place on the 16th of January 2021 from 9 am – 5 pm at the Egor Community Primary School.
+Free medical outreach in Egor Community, Benin City, Edo state, Nigeria was successfully hosted by Emmanuel Osemota Foundation.
+This event took place on the 16th of January 2021 from 9am – 5pm at the Egor Community Primary School.

 It was a memorable event seeing the joy put on the faces of the community residents being provided with free medical services.
 We will take a brief look at the rundown of all the activities leading to the event and the activities during the event.